-This little project is perfect if you’re looking for a little shamrock inspired nod to Saint Patrick’s day.
-You’ll have your four leaf clover for luck, without having to go head-to-toe in green!
-All you need to do is make a felt shamrock, sew a yo yo to sit it on, and add a hair clip to the back.
-This shamrock clip really is the most simple craft project!
+This little project is perfect if you’re looking for a little nod to Saint Patrick’s day.
+All you need to do is make a felt four leaf clover for luck (or a three leaf shamrock if you prefer), sew a yo yo to sit it on, and add a hair clip to the back.
+This sweet clip really is the most simple craft project!

-And if you’re after something similar, but a little more adventurous, you can sew the shamrock pin cushion using the tutorial HERE.
+And if you’re after something similar, but a little more adventurous, you can sew the lucky pin cushion using the tutorial HERE.

 GATHER YOUR MATERIALS